chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 1. Activate the Plug-in
 1. Add a the shortcode to your post like so: `[expand title="Displayed Title Goes Here"]Hidden content goes here[/expand]`
 1. Test that the this plug-in meets your demanding needs.
-1. Tweak the CSS to match your flavor.
+1. Tweak the CSS to match your flavour.
 1. Rate the plug-in and verify if it works at wordpress.org.
 1. Leave a comment regarding bugs, feature request, cocktail recipes at http://wordpress.org/tags/jquery-collapse-o-matic/

 == Frequently Asked Questions ==

-= Where can I translate this plugin into my favorite langauge? =
+= Where can I translate this plugin into my favourite language? =
 <a href='http://translate.twinpictures.de/projects/colomat'>Community translation for Collapse-O-Matic</a> has been set up.
 All are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.

 = I am a Social Netwookiee, might Twinpictures have a Facebook page? =